 Small as a CD player, the pocket-sized HEPA Air Purifier is all you need to purify a small space.
-HEPA filter aside, it also generates negative ions to clear the air of bacteria, viruses and allergens like pollen and mold spores.
+HEPA filter aside, it also generates negative ions to clear the air of bacteria, viruses, and allergens like pollen and mould spores.

 Get it running with just a USB cable at home or in the office, or plug it into your vehicle with its car USB port – it claims to be able to clean the air in a car in just 3 minutes!

 10. EuropAce 3300T – UV lamp that eliminates germs